 We guarantee that our finishes will double or triple the life of a vinyl hot tub cover, if not too far gone.
 This picture from 2004 shows a Custom Color applied to Rebecca’s:

-Twelve years later the cover was water-logged.
+Twelve years later the cover had become water-logged.
 Rebecca found a used cover and swapped the foam inserts.
-The vinyl on the used cover was years younger, but Rebecca’s, despite ten years of blistering Southern California sun and torrential rainstorms, was in better condition thanks to a single application of Rub ’n Restore®, which acts like a permanent pigmented sunscreen.
-We guarantee that Rub ’n Restore® will double or triple the life of marine vinyl on hot tub covers.
-Browse our colors here.
+The vinyl on the used cover was years younger, but Rebecca’s—despite years of blistering Southern California sun and torrential rainstorms—was in better condition thanks to a one-time application of 3-4 coats of Rub ’n Restore® over a decade prior.

-However, Rub ‘n Restore® can’t reverse damage, nor is it a void filler.
-The sun-rotted marine vinyl pictured above benefited from four coats of our anti-UV finish, but anything worse (like the images below) need a proper vinyl repair compound like our Soft Filler.
-This, however, is cost prohibitive for large areas of damage.
+All this said, Rub ‘n Restore® cannot reverse damage (i.e. waterproof a leaky cover), nor is it a void filler.
+The sun-rotted marine vinyl pictured above benefited from four coats of color, but anything worse requires a proper vinyl repair putty like our Soft Filler (see video below).
+This, however, is cost prohibitive for large areas of degradation.

 - 0:29 – The hole repaired using this method

 - 0:41 – Cleaning

 - 2:20 – Maintaining moisture level in your sponge